Drolla/t2ws/README.md

  }
 ```

-The next responder command extracts from the request URI a File name, that will be returned to the T<sup>2</sup>WS web server if it exists.
+The next responder command extracts from the request URI a File name, that
+will be returned to the T<sup>2</sup>WS web server.
+The file server will return to
+the client the file content.

 ```
  proc t2ws::Responder_GetFile {Request} {
     if {![regexp {^file/(.*)$} [dict get $Request URI] {} File]} {
        return [dict create Status "500" Body "File cannot be extracted from '$URI'"] }
-    if {![file exists $File]} {
-       return [dict create Status "404" Body "404 - File doesn't exist: $File"] }
     return [dict create File $File]
  }
 ```

-Rather than creating multiple responder commands for different targets it is also possible to create a single one that handles all requests.
+Rather than creating multiple responder commands for different targets it
+is also possible to create a single one that handles all the different
+requests.

 ```
  proc Responder_General {Request} {